Chūō Shinkansen: Route

-The line will run between Tokyo and Nagoya, with plans for extension to Osaka.
+The line will run between Tokyo and Nagoya, with plans for an extension to Osaka.
 Its initial section is between Shinagawa Station in Tokyo and Nagoya Station in Nagoya, with stations in Sagamihara, Kōfu, Iida, and Nakatsugawa.

 The line has one station for each prefecture it passes through, except for Shizuoka.
 The line is expected to connect Tokyo and Nagoya in 40 minutes, and eventually Tokyo and Osaka in 67 minutes, running at a maximum speed of 500 km/h.

 About 90% of the 286 km line to Nagoya will be in tunnels, with a minimum curve radius of 8000 m and a maximum grade of 4% (1 in 25).

 Technology

 The Chūō Shinkansen will employ the SCMaglev technology, a maglev (magnetic levitation train) system developed by JR Central.
 The levitating force is generated between superconducting magnets on the trains and coils on the track.